FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 ## Optimization with MPI

-The only quick way to use the previously presented algorithms on a parallel architecture lies in parallelizing the used cost function (which is in most real life case, the expensive part of the algorithm).
+The only quick way to use the previously presented algorithms on a parallel architecture lies in parallelizing the used cost function (which is in most real life cases, the expensive part of the algorithm).
 Somehow, we provide a parallel version of the CMA-ES algorithm.
-The parallelization principle is the trivial one of evolving/genetic algorithms : at each iteration the cost function has to be evaluated $N$ times without any dependence at all, these $N$ calculus are then equally distributed to each processes.
+The parallelization principle is the trivial one of evolving/genetic algorithms: at each iteration the cost function has to be evaluated $N$ times without any dependence at all, these $N$ calculus are then equally distributed to each process.
 Calling the MPI version of CMA-ES is nearly the same as calling its sequential version (a complete example of use can be found in the [CMAES MPI variational inequality example](../examples/cmaes-mpi-variational-inequality)):

 ```freefem
 load "mpi-cmaes"